-The Contractor shall operate a service call desk function during Normal Occupant Working Hours, to include taking and tracking service call requests, and maintaining accurate service call records in "SMARTDGS" (and a CMMS, if needed and approved).
+The Contractor shall operate a service call desk function during Normal Occupant Working Hours, to include taking and tracking service call requests, and maintaining accurate service call records in "SMARTDGS."

 C.3.16.1.6.3 Tenant Request Line

 In addition to working within the "SMARTDGS" system, the Contractor shall create and maintain a means of receiving work order requests during Normal Facility Hours (and after hours for emergencies) through use of a telephone-tenant request line.
 Requests for service received through the tenant request line shall be entered into the "SMARTDGS" system and resolved accordingly.